Sylvan Hills, Atlanta

 Sylvan Hills is a historic intown neighborhood in southwest Atlanta, Georgia, United States.

-Sylva, Latin for “forest”, describes the dense tree canopy that shades the streets and homes of Sylvan Hills.
+Sylva, Latin for “forest”, describes the mature and dense tree canopy that shades the streets and homes of Sylvan Hills.
+The majority of homes were built between the 1920s and 1950s.

-Boundaries
+History

 The neighborhood is bordered on the north by Deckner Avenue, on the south by Langford Parkway (Hwy 166), to the east by I-75/85 and on the west by Murphy Avenue.

 The area that is now Sylvan Hills was once part of the Perkerson and Gilbert holdings that are believed to date to 1831.

 Housing development began in Sylvan Hills about 1920 during post-World War I growth.
 The housing boom tapered off during the Great Depression and started up again after World War II, lasting until the neighborhood was completely developed.

 In April 1922, J.R.
 Smith & M.S.
 Rankin published an article in The Atlanta Constitution newspaper about their new subdivision to be developed on 100 acres in southwest Atlanta to be called "Sylvan Hills".
 The property was located on what was then South Ashby Road (soon to be renamed Sylvan Road).
 The land was advertised to be nearly as level as a floor and situated in a forest of poplar, oak and hickory.
 The conveniences they associated with this new subdivision included: proximity to schools and churches, paved streets, paved sidewalks, water and sewer, two nearby trolley lines and its location within the city limits.
 The subdivision was to have few restrictions, however, those restrictions included the following: "A 25 foot building line [setback] must be maintained; It is to be used exclusively for white people; [and] None of the properties can be used for stores or other commercial purposes."
 The property was subdivided into 50 x 150 ft lots and prices for these lots ranged from $775 to $1350.